 Building an Enigma Machine in ClojureScript

-You can experiement with the final implementation here, and the source code is available in its entirety on GitHub to review.
+You can experiment with the final implementation here.
+The source code is available in its entirety on GitHub to review.

 How it works

 At its most basic (as many variations appeared over the years) the machine is composed of a Keyboard, Lamp Board, three Rotors, a Reflector and a Plugboard (as pictured below).
-Using a pre-shared machine configuration (Wheel order, Ring settings and Plug connections), when an operator presses a key on the Keyboard a seemingly random letter elluminates on the Lamp Board.
+Using a pre-shared machine configuration (Wheel order, Ring settings and Plug connections), when an operator presses a key on the Keyboard, a seemingly random letter illuminates on the Lamp Board.
 With these key presses forming a desired message, the resulting cipher is then sent via an agreed (often insecure) channel to interested parties.
-Using a similarly configured Enigma Machine the recipient is able to follow the same process as the sender, except upon each key press the original message letter will ellumiate on the Lamp Board.
-With the combination of the Rotors, Reflector and Plugboard there are a staggering 158,962,555,217,826,360,000 paths a letter can take to be substituted!
+Using a similarly configured Enigma Machine, the recipient is able to follow the same process as the sender, except upon each key press the original message letter will illuminate on the Lamp Board.
+With the combination of the Rotors, Reflector and Plugboard, there are a staggering 158,962,555,217,826,360,000 paths a letter can take to be substituted!

-I will defer to these great resources of which I found very useful in helping to elaborate on the inner workings of the Enigma Machine.
-With a basic understanding of how the machine works in place we can now move on to modelling this behaviour in code.
+I will defer to these great resources which I found very useful in helping to elaborate on the inner workings of the Enigma Machine.
+With a basic understanding of how the machine works in place, we can now move on to modelling this behaviour in code.

 The Machine

-We will begin with what I feel is the heart of the Enigma Machine, the stepped Rotors.
-Comprised of three connected Rotors, the desired pressed keys wiring forms a circuit based on the current positioning of the Rotors.
-Within code we are able to represent this as hash-map like data-structures, where-by we rotate the given Rotor based on a specified step letter and position within the Rotor collection.
+We will begin with what I feel is the heart of the Enigma Machine: the stepped Rotors.
+Comprised of three connected Rotors, the wiring corresponding to the pressed key forms a circuit based on the current positioning of the Rotors.
+Within code, we are able to represent this as hash-map like data structures, where we rotate the given Rotor based on a specified step letter and position within the Rotor collection.

 (def ^:private alphabet (seq "ABCDEFGHIJKLMNOPQRSTUVWXYZ"))